themeteorchef/saas-stripe/saas-stripe.md

 }
 ```

 Hopefully this is obvious.
 What we're doing here is adding an additional "plans" block to our `public` object in `settings.json`.
 What this does is give us a global definition for the plans that will be available to customers of our application.
-Ok...but why?
+Okay...but why?
 Well, this is one of the fun parts of running a SaaS.
 If you're doing well, you'll inevitably change or modify your pricing at some point.
 Having this set here means that whenever we need to reference plan data in our app, we can pull it from here.
 The punchline?
 This information is _global_, meaning if we change it here, [our entire application updates](http://media.giphy.com/media/g5iVGDyEldeVi/giphy.gif).

 The one thing to pay attention to is that we've added this to our `public` object so that it's accessible on both the client _and_ the server.
 Did I mention that the server has access to everything stored in the `public` object as well?
 Hmm, if I didn't...I just did!
 Onward!

 ### Signup

 The first part of Stripe that we'll be covering in this recipe is our signup flow.
 This is one of the more important steps because it's _how we get customers into our app_.
 If this doesn't work, our business doesn't work, so we need to pay attention.
 The first thing we need to do is pull together a template for our signup page.
 Let's take a look:

 <p class="block-header">/client/views/public/signup.html</p>